 I looked for weeks to narrow down which vanities I wanted.
 I compared price, material, delivery charges, countertop finishes and sink depth.
 I was in a research spiral.

-What I learned from this is that I would narrow down my shopping to Wayfair, Home Depot and Lowes.
-The benefits of Wayfair is the filters.
-Wayfair allows you to filter by color, size, number of sinks, width, length and any variable you can think of.
+What I learned from this is that I would narrow down my shopping to Wayfair, Home Depot, and Lowes.
+The benefit of Wayfair is the filters.
+Wayfair allows you to filter by color, size, number of sinks, width, length, and any variable you can think of.
+They have the most comprehensive selections and you can find a bath vanity for just about any bathroom layout and bathroom design.

 What is the best countertop for a bathroom?

-There are many different countertop finishes: laminate, quartz, ceramic, marble and granite.
-Which one is best depends on you.
+There are many different types of vanity tops: laminate, quartz, ceramic, marble, and granite.
+The best vanity top for a functional bathroom depends on your personal preferences.
 Each one has different advantages and disadvantages.

-- Stone – Stone includes quartz, marble, soapstone and granite.
+- Stone – Stone includes quartz, marble, soapstone, and granite.
 These materials are more expensive but they are very durable.
 They are natural materials, meaning they are not man-made.
-These are more expensive and more unique.
+These are more expensive and unique.
 They can require regular sealing to resist stains.

-- Laminate – Laminate tops have made lots of progress.
+- Laminate – Laminate tops have come a long way.
 They are very inexpensive.
 There are tons of color choices and if you end up damaging the counters, they are inexpensive to replace.

 Delivery of Your Vanity